Othram: Janet Lucas AKA "Christy Crystal Creek"

-Othram was contacted by the Royal Canadian Mounted Police and Yukon Coroner Service in 2020 to aid with the investigation.
-In June 2021, it was announced that he had been identified as Nathan Eugene Hine of Yukon.

 Gordon "Gordie" Sanderson AKA "Septic Tank Sam"

 On April 13, 1977, the decomposing remains of a young to middle aged Native American or white man were found by residents searching a 1.8 meter-deep septic tank in Tofield, Alberta.
 He had been shot several times and had been sexually mutilated and tortured beforehand, including being burned with a blowtorch and cigarette lighters.
 Investigators think that the killer must have been familiar with the area, due to the property being derelict and in a very rural location.
 He was estimated to be between 26 and 50 years old, was 168 cm tall and weighed 70 kilograms.
 He had brown hair and notable recent dental work.
 He was found wearing a Levi work shirt with snap buttons, a gray T-shirt, a pair of jeans, a pair of gray wool socks and a pair of brown imitation 'Wallabee' shoes.

 Othram was contacted by the Alberta RCMP and Office of the Chief Medical Examiner in 2020 to develop new leads on his identity or killer.
 With the new genetic profile, "Septic Tank Sam" was identified in June 2021 as Gordon "Gordie" Edwin Sanderson of Edmonton, Alberta.